 "Fool on the Hill was mine and I think I was writing about someone like Maharishi.
 His detractors called him a fool.
 Because of his giggle he wasn't taken too seriously ...
 I was sitting at the piano at my father's house in Liverpool hitting a D 6th chord, and I made up Fool on the Hill." - Paul McCartney

-A demo was recorded by Paul on September 6th which can be found on The Beatles' Anthology 2 album, but the bulk of the song was recorded on the 25th and 26th of September.
-When Paul played the demo for John, he was very impressed and insisted he write the words down so he wouldn't forget them.
+A demo was recorded by McCartney on September 6th 1967, which can be found on The Beatles' Anthology 2 album, but the bulk of the song was recorded on the 25th and 26th.
+When Paul played the song for John during a writing session for With a Little Help from My Friends, he was very impressed and suggested Paul write the words down so he wouldn't forget them.

 "Now that's Paul.
 Another good lyric.
 Shows he's capable of writing complete songs." - John Lennon